Cooltk63/Cooltk63/README.md

             this.requestCount = new AtomicInteger(0);
         }

-        // Reset the timestamp and request count void reset(long timestamp) {
+        // Reset the rate limit information
+        void reset(long timestamp) {
             this.timestamp = timestamp;
             this.requestCount.set(0);